ellisnet/Portable.Data.Sqlite/README.md

 Important Notes About Encryption
 --------------------------------
   1. For various reasons, this library **does not include an encryption algorithm**.
-All operating systems listed above have built-in AES encryption that can be used with this library (as an example of one type of encryption algorithm that works well).
+All operating systems listed above have built-in AES encryption that can be used with this library (as one example of an encryption algorithm that works well).
 It is up to you to specify the algorithm to use by implementing the *IObjectCryptEngine* interface.
 This allows you to choose exactly how your data will be encrypted.
 Taking a well understood encryption algorithm and implementing your own *encryption engine* should not be too difficult; see detailed information below.
   2. This library **does not implement full database encryption** - for that, please investigate SQLCipher - available [here](http://sqlcipher.net/)
 It is up to you - the developer who is using this library - to decide which data in the database to encrypt; and which data not to.
 You can encrypt any column in any table, and you can encrypt an entire table (i.e. all of the records in a table).